cacttus/BR2/project/devlog.md

 * Removing console colors from the base header appears to have decreased compile time somewhat
 * Added log_async=true to allow async logging in SERIOUS PERFORMANCE CASES ONLY.
 	* We don't want async logging by default, could make errors difficult.
+* --
+* Added createNode back to PhysicsWorld from World25
+* Added WorldMaker, GameFile.

 *3/1/20*